The Ashes and the Being Made Whole

 “It’s to remind us that we have broken hearts that only Jesus can fix.”

 Then, as a priest-mama, no different than any other day I have held up Gospel and broken bread before my boys, I sealed my son with ashes.
 I called him to some future repentance he could never then understand.
-I marked him with the cross, a for some, foolishness to others.
+I marked him with the cross, .
 Or to us, there in the backyard, a symbol of wholeness, a symbol that .

 I reminded August (and myself) that his life is ashes.